Regional Transportation District: Current services

-Primary services

 The primary RTD services are scheduled bus and rail routes.
 Most bus routes are divided into Local and Regional service levels.

 Rail services are divided into two fare zones: local and airport.
 Local and regional service is within the local zone.
 The airport zone applies for bus or rail travel into and out of Denver International Airport.

 Rail services

 The current commuter rail lines are: